inspire-helsinki-2019/challenge/docs/index.md

 page: "timeline"
 ---
 The Inspire Helsinki 2019 Data Challenge is now in progress.
-The teams started working on their chosen [challenge](./challenges.html) on 1st September 2019 and have until 30 September to send their written submission.
+The teams started working on their chosen [challenge](./challenges.html) on 1st September 2019 and have until 6 October to send their written submission.
-**Note: Your can join the challenge until 8 September by [signing up](./signup.html) now.**
+**Note: Your can still join the challenge until 22 September by [signing up](./signup.html) now.**

 Check out the [Data Challenge Spectrum chat space](https://spectrum.chat/inspire-helsinki) to see what's happening right now.